 Yin Yoga tests our patience and ability to not need an active state to be in the moment, and not multi-task, while benefiting our joints.

 Sunny Side.
 A more energetic and active practice.
-There are two types of Yang classes: 1) Alignment based classes focus on the fundamentals of yoga poses (asanas), breath, gaze, strength and mindfulness.
+There are two types of Yang classes: 1) Functional movement based classes focus on the fundamentals of yoga poses (asanas), breath, gaze, strength and mindfulness applied to the skeleton, fascia and other connective tissue.
 These sessions are practiced in a moderate temperature controlled space; 2) Yoga Flow is where the fundamentals of yoga are synchronized together for a more vigorous practice.
-This practice is commonly performed in a heated environment.

 In both Yin and Yang focused classes, our goal is wholeness and balance.